 If you're vacuuming both the ceiling and the walls, start with the ceiling, then do the walls from the top down.
 Dust brush attachments on vacuums do a pretty good job of containing the dust as you vacuum, but some dust will inevitably become airborne and will land on the walls or on furniture or the floor below.
 Working from the top down ensures that you pick up any fallen dust as you go.

 Use the dust brush tool and/or a crevice tool to clean dust that accumulates on any supply or return air vents.
-Supply vents are usually low on walls or on the floor; return vents usually are high on the wall.
-The brush bristles get in between the louvers or slats on vents and wipes them clean while picking up the dust.
+Supply vent s are usually low on walls or on the floor; return vents usually are high on the wall.
+The brush bristles get in between the louvers or slats on vents and wipe them clean while picking up the dust.
 Accumulated dust in vents reduces airflow, making your heating and cooling system less efficient.

 Dusting Ceiling Fans

 Vacuuming is one of the best ways to clean ceiling fans.
-Fan blades, or paddles, collet a lot of dust on their backsides and disperse the dust when the fan is running.
+Fan blades, or paddles, collect a lot of dust on their backsides and disperse the dust when the fan is running.

 How Often to Vacuum Ceilings and Walls